McEazy2700/Geology-Stuff/300level/second-semester/Chm-323-test-study.md

 TMS or tetramethylsilane is a commonly used reference substance in NMR spectroscopy

 ## Mass Spectroscopy
-Mass sepctrometry or mass spectroscopy is an analytical technique that is used to measure the
+Mass spectrometry or mass spectroscopy is an analytical technique that is used to measure the